kktuax/PHPStrap/README.md

 Whats the purpose of this project?
 ------------------

-Using this you can create Bootstrap's HTML markup easily using PHP.
+Using this libray you can create Bootstrap's HTML markup easily using PHP.

 Features
 ------------------